What is WGR? A brief history of the magazine that cannot be named

 WGR Index of Chess Variants Corrected version of WGR10.

-WGR Guide to Hexomino Puzzles Original version of the supplement published in WGR6, with new diagrams, additional hexomino material from WGR, and previously unpublished solutions.
+Puzzle Laboratory Guide to Hexominoes Original version of the supplement published in WGR6, with new diagrams, additional hexomino material from WGR, and previously unpublished solutions.

-The Puzzle Laboratory Guide to Twisting Puzzle Solutions Rubik's Cube and its variants, Pyraminx, Skewb, Impossiball, and many more.
+Puzzle Laboratory Presents a Guide to Twisting Puzzles Rubik's Cube and its variants, Pyraminx, Skewb, ImpossiBall, and many more.

 Others are planned for the future: